eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 identify and authenticate Relying Parties, as well as to verify that the request from the Relying Party was not copied and replayed.

-3. **Attestation Provider and Relying Party Authorization**: Although browsers and operating systems implementing the Digital Credentials API should verify the web origin of Attestation Providers and Relying Parties, as well as that the credential offers and presentation requests are transferred over TLS from the Attestation Provider or the Relying Party to the browser, they should not decide which Attestation Providers or Relying Parties are authorized to issue attestations or request attributes as this responsibility lies with national issuers and regulators, including Relying Party registrars.
+3. **Attestation Provider and Relying Party Authorisation**: Although browsers and operating systems implementing the Digital Credentials API should verify the web origin of Attestation Providers and Relying Parties, as well as that the credential offers and presentation requests are transferred over TLS from the Attestation Provider or the Relying Party to the browser, they should not decide which Attestation Providers or Relying Parties are authorised to issue attestations or request attributes as this responsibility lies with national issuers and regulators, including Relying Party registrars.